Maurizio-Meschi/Chess_UE5.2/README.md

 - random-minimax: two AI players, one chooses the moves randomly, the other chooses the best possible move
 - minimax-minimax: two AI players who compete by choosing the best possible move

-The match results are saved in a csv file, in the */Game_Data/CSV* directory, while a statistic based on that data is present in an Excel file in the */Game_Data/Statistics* directory The statistics are calculated with a python script.
+The match results are saved in a csv file, in the */Game_Data/CSV* directory,
+while a statistic based on that data is present in an Excel file in the */Game_Data/Statistics* directory.
-To run the python script from terminal, on Linux, connect to the */Game_Data/Statistics* directory and run: ```python3 Chess_Statistics.py```
+The statistics are calculated with a python script.

 There is also a replay function and during the game you can decide whether to start a new game or return to the menu